michaeldorner/michaeldorner.de/content/dissertation/index.md

 ---
-title: "Dissertation Status Page"
+title: "Code Review as a Communication Network"
-description: "A status page for my cumulative, publication-based doctoral thesis on code review as communication network"
+description: "A concise page about my cumulative, publication-based doctoral thesis on code review as communication network"
 showDate: false
 showPagination: false
 ---

-This website serves as status page for my cumulative, publication-based doctoral thesis on code review as communication network.
+This page offers an overview of my cumulative, publication-based doctoral thesis.

-{{< alert cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
+{{< alert >}}
-Work in progress!
+Work in Progress!
 {{< /alert >}}

 ## Abstract